 Most companies in Kazakhstan that sell goods and provide services, in addition to regular taxes, must also pay Value Added Tax (VAT).
 This tax is applied to the difference between the purchase price and the selling price.
 To compensate the seller or producer’s expenses, the VAT amount is included in the final price.
 The collected tax goes to the state budget and is used for current public needs.

-The 20,000 MCI is referred to as the VAT threshold in Kazakhstan.
-If turnover exceeds this amount, VAT registration becomes mandatory.
+Notably, 10,000 MCI in 2026 is referred to as the VAT registration threshold in Kazakhstan.
+This is the minimum turnover level: once exceeded, VAT registration becomes mandatory.

 Онлайн-открытие счёта для бизнеса